-All of our rafting trips are guided tours on the French Broad River.
+All of our kayaking trips are guided tours on the French Broad River.
 Each paddling and rafting guide at Asheville Adventure Company is an outdoor enthusiast, with swiftwater rescue training, that has spent plenty of time navigating the rapids of the French Broad.
 Not only will your guide share info about the area, but they’ll also provide an intro to paddling and teach you how to navigate down the river.

 The French Broad River

 Meandering its way through western North Carolina, the French Broad River is one of the oldest rivers in the world.
 With pockets of calm water to challenging rapids, you’re sure to enjoy spending a half-day paddling along the river taking in the breath-taking views of the Blue Ridge Mountains of Madison County.

 Class II & III rapids can create waves ranging from 1-5 feet, making sure your adrenaline gets pumping.
 Your guide will teach you how to navigate these rapids.
 Whether this is your first time rafting or you’re a white water junkie, the Class II & III rapids of the French Broad’s section 6 are sure to give you a thrill.

 Floating down the river is one of the best ways to observe the natural beauty of the Appalachian Mountains.
 While there’s no guarantee of what wildlife you’ll see on your trip, in the past, we have seen a variety of different types of fish and several types of birds of prey including hawks, eagles, etc. There have also been sightings of deer and even bears on some of our later evening trips.